-The essential element of Keynesian economics is the idea the the macro economy can be in disequilibrium (recession) for a considerable time.
+The essential element of Keynesian economics is the idea the macro economy can be in disequilibrium (recession) for a considerable time.
 Keynesian economics advocates government intervention to help overcome the lack of aggregate demand to reduce unemployment and increase growth.

 Theory behind Keynesian Economics